Kowloon High-School Chronicle

-is a Japanese video game from 2004.
-Genre-wise it is a dungeon crawler role-playing video game and visual novel hybrid.
-It was developed by Shout!
-Design Works and originally published by Atlus for the PlayStation 2 in Japan.
-In 2020, it received a remaster for the Nintendo Switch, which was localized into English the following year, followed by ports for the PlayStation 4 and Windows in 2022.
+is a 2004 action role-playing video game developed by Shout!
+Design Works and published by Atlus for the PlayStation 2.
+Genre-wise it is a dungeon crawler action role-playing and visual novel hybrid.
+A remaster licensed by Sega was released by Arc System Works for the Nintendo Switch in 2020, followed by ports for the PlayStation 4 and Windows in 2022.

 Modeled after films such as Indiana Jones and The Mummy, the game revolves around exploring an Ancient Egyptian ruin in search of treasure.
 The Egyptian aspects are contrasted with Japanese elements, such as myths from the Nihon Shoki.
-The protagonist also attends modern-day Japanese high school, gradually building relationships with his fellow classmates.
+The protagonist also attends modern-day Japanese high school, gradually building relationships with his classmates.
 Being a role-playing game with social elements, and revolving around high school students fighting folkloric monsters, the game has been compared to modern entries in the Persona series – although Kowloon precedes said entries.

 Series director Shuuhou Imai has a long history of making games in the category he calls gakuen juvenile denki (學園ジュヴナイル伝奇), starting with the Tokyo Majin Gakuen Denki series.
 Though Kowloon is inextricably linked to the series and even takes place in the same fictional universe, it is only the second related video game to be released in English, after Tokyo Twilight Ghost Hunters.
 Kowloon, along with other games under the gakuen juvenile denki moniker, is considered a cult classic in Japan, but has garnered comparatively little attention in the West.